Rocky Mountains Backpacking – Thunder Lake

 Rocky Mountain National Park holds bountiful mountain scenery, incredible glacier-fed lakes, and picture-perfect views in every direction; REI's backpacking trip shows off some of this park's most scenic locations.

 After an initial meeting and orientation in the lively city of Boulder, CO, our exploration begins in the southeastern corner of the park.
 We make our camp deep in the Wild Basin Area, a forest setting that makes an excellent starting point for excursions.
 Our basecamp set-up allows us to climb, unencumbered by heavy packs, to the reaches of crystal clear alpine lakes nestled in the snow-capped peaks surrounding us.
 With a pace that's perfect for shutterbugs and wildflower aficionados, we can revel in the beauty of the iconic high country as our guides share their comprehensive knowledge of the park.

 Whether it's your first or your fortieth adventure to the Rocky Mountains, this itinerary provides the perfect weekend wilderness escape.

 See our Rocky Mountains Backpacking – North Inlet trip for another options in Rock Mountain National Park.

 Rocky Mountains Backpacking – Thunder Lake Itinerary:

-Day 2 Stunning waterfalls and majestic peaks await as we journey into the backcountry.
+Day 2 See waterfalls and majestic peaks on our journey into the backcountry.